chinamike65/hugo-tuolesi/content/book3/book3en.md

 The Madhyamika school believes that the nature of karma is that it is not corrupt, that it is not preserved in the alaya consciousness, and that it cannot be destroyed.

-Yuecheng Bodhisattva said in "Entering the Middle Way":
+Candrakīrti Bodhisattva said in "Entering the Middle Way":

 The self-nature of causation is not inherently corrupt,